kiba/Writings/atg/chp2_aftermath.md

 O'Neill smiled.
 "I am glad we aren't totally outmuscled in that department.
 We're going to go to a diner nearby for lunch.
 Want to come with us?"

 "I gladly accept your offer."

+***
+**Jack O'Neill**

+What kind of a restaurant named itself O'Malley?
+He shrugged at that.
+Regardless, they have good beer and really good steak.

+The entire SG-1 team was present, all eight of them.